cycomachead/hubot-meme/README.md

 See [`src/meme.coffee`](src/meme.coffee) for full documentation.

 Why `hubot-meme`?
-Unlike many other meme scripts, memecaptain.com requires no API keys and has a painless setup. :smile:
+Unlike many other meme scripts, memecaptain.com requires no API key and has a painless setup. :smile:

 ## Installation